-The current Strategic Plan (Exhibit 4A-1) will guide the progress toward the strategic priorities over the next four year plan cycle.
+The current Strategic Plan (Exhibit 4A-1) will guide the progress toward the strategic priorities through 2026, when a new plan will be developed.
 The Agency will monitor and report progress of the plan execution using the VMSG dashboard software, which will hold the entire organization accountable and track the advancement of the identified priorities.